-Chances are your student has come to love Orlando and UCF.
+Chances are your student who has come to love Orlando and UCF.
 Let’s face it; Orlando is now their home away from home.
 (Trust me, at some point, you will overhear them tell a friend they are going home and mean back to school.
 It stings, but then you remember, that is exactly how you would want them to feel).
 Plan to enjoy free time in nature with your students and making memories of this special time.